canoo/dolphin_train_station/README.md

 * gradlew :client:installApp
 * cd client/build/install/client/bin
 * copy client.bat admin.bat
+* copy client.bat board.bat
-* change classname at the end of client.bat script from 'admin.AdminApplicationStarter' to '﻿swingbaseddisplay.SwingBoardStarter'
+* change classname at the end of board.bat script from 'admin.AdminApplicationStarter' to '﻿swingbaseddisplay.SwingBoardStarter'
 * open a second terminal in the project directory and start the server by invoking: 'gradlew jettyRun'
-* in the first terminal start one instance of the board client by invoking: 'start client' which should bring up a GUI with an empty departure board
+* in the first terminal start an instance of the board client by invoking: 'start client' which should bring up a GUI with an empty departure board
 * now start the admin GUI: 'start admin'

-The admin GUI is a master/detail view which displays all trains in a table.
-Selecting one entry shows the details of it in an editor in the right part of the window.
-When editing details not how the data in the table changes as well.

-Now select an entry in the table and press the button 'First entry in departure board' which will send five records starting from the selected one to the boards.
-Note that they appear on the boards.
-And now if you change data of one of those 5 records in the editor the data changes immediately not only in the table of the admin GUI but also on the departure boards.

 ##Build and run from commandline  LINUX OS
 * ./gradlew build
 * ./gradlew :client:installApp
-* cp client/build/install/client/bin startadmin
 * cd client/build/install/client/bin
-* mv client startadmin
+* cp client startadmin
-* cp startadmin startboard
+* cp client startboard
-* change classname in the last line in startboard script from 'admin.AdminApplicationStarter' to 'fxbaseddisplay.FXBoardStarter'
+* change classname in the last line in startboard script from 'admin.AdminApplicationStarter' to '﻿swingbaseddisplay.SwingBoardStarter'
 * open a second terminal in the project directory and start the server by invoking: ./gradlew jettyRun
 * in the first terminal start one instance (as background process so that you can reuse the terminal) of the board client by invoking: ./startboard & which should bring up a GUI with an empty table
-* start a seconde instance of the board in the same way to simulate 2 boards on the station's platform
+* start a second instance of the board in the same way to simulate 2 boards on the station's platform
 * now start the admin GUI: ./startadmin &

 The admin GUI is a master/detail view which displays all trains in a table.
 Selecting one entry shows the details